CortexFoundation/CortexNFT_Guide/README.md

 Again, like deploying the contract, click on **transact** to send the transaction.

 When the transaction is confirmed, you now have successfully created your first NFT on Cortex blockchain, you can find your CRC4 token on [Cerebro](https://cerebro.cortexlabs.ai/#/CRC4tokens) explorer.
+You can also view your NFT collections through our wallet APP for [iOS or android](https://www.cortexlabs.ai/wallet).